Chris Pratt And Anna Faris’ Divorce: 5 Reasons Marriage Stopped Working Out Include Cheating, Movies & More

 “He was gone for a great deal of time, one movie after another,” a source told People Magazine.
 “It made her very sad.”

-In her podcast series, Anna Faris spoke up about how the long distance relationship meant that they had to compromise the way they communicated to each other.
+In her podcast series, Anna Faris spoke up about how the long distance relationship meant that they had to compromise the way they communicated with each other.

 A big Mother's Day kiss and hug across the pond to my darling wife @annafaris and our sweet boy.
 I miss you both so much.
 I love you.
 Due to forced perspective in this picture Jack looks much bigger than Anna.
 How beautiful are they!?
 And the azaleas too!
 Richmond Park in full bloom. #happymothersday